web3labs/epirus/README.md

 of the platform that includes on premise/cloud/SaaS deployments, integrated authentication and support services.

+## Architecture

+This bundled distribution consists of the below components.

 ![alt text](https://raw.githubusercontent.com/blk-io/epirus/master/img/architecture.png "Epirus Architecture")

 ## Getting started